-Christy Brown is a spastic quadriplegic born to a large, poor Irish family.
-His mother, Mrs Brown, recognizes the intelligence and humanity in the lad everyone else regards as a vegetable.
-Eventually, Christy matures into a cantankerous writer who uses his only functional limb, his left foot, to write with.Written by
+Christy Brown is born with cerebral palsy to a large, poor Irish family.
+His mother, Mrs. Brown, recognizes the intelligence and humanity in the lad everyone else regards as a vegetable.
+Eventually, Christy matures into a cantankerous artist who uses his dexterous left foot to write and paint.Written by

 55 of 65 people found this review helpful.